eduXchange.nl

 Over the years, legal scholarship witnessed a rise in the incorporation of insights and methods from social sciences like sociology, economics and psychology.
 Interviews, case studies, surveys, experiments and statistics are no longer uncommon in legal research and have become the main ingredients of a new field of legal research - Empirical Legal Studies (ELS).
 For practicing lawyers and policy makers too, the importance of empirical data is continuously rising.

 No prior knowledge of law, empirical methodology or statistics is required.
 The focus is on the design and application of empirical methods, statistical analysis will not be covered.
-The course is suitable for law students, but also for social sciences students who want to learn how empirical methods are applied in the legal context and by policy makers.
+The course is suitable for law students but can also be interesting for social sciences students who want to learn how empirical methods are applied in the legal context and by policy makers.

 Learning outcomes